YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

         └── ALL
 ```

-The **data/DATA_SEQ** directory contains scaffolding results obtained with the scaffolding tool BESST.
-The directory contains one file **orientation_libraries**  with the information on the orientation of paired reads for the different SRX (cf file **doc/18Anopheles_sequencing_data.ods**) that are necessary to execute BESST.
+The [data/DATA\_SEQ](data/DATA_SEQ) directory contains scaffolding results obtained with the scaffolding tool BESST.
+The directory contains one file [orientation\_libraries](data/DATA_SEQ/orientation_libraries) with the information on the orientation of paired reads for the different SRX (cf file [18Anopheles\_sequencing\_data.ods](doc/18Anopheles_sequencing_data.ods)) that are necessary to execute BESST.
 The FASTQ and BAM files are not present in this repository cause they take too much place (several To of space memory).
-The directory **data/DATA_SEQ/SCAFFOLDING/BESST-2.2.6** contains two directories:
+The directory [data/DATA\_SEQ/SCAFFOLDING/BESST-2.2.6](data/DATA_SEQ/SCAFFOLDING/BESST-2.2.6) contains two directories:

-    * **Bowtie2_ALL/TRIMMOMATIC3/ALL/** contains scaffolding results of BESST on the 14 Anopheles reference genomes for which sequencing data are available.
+* **Bowtie2\_ALL/TRIMMOMATIC3/ALL/** contains scaffolding results of BESST on the 14 Anopheles reference genomes for which sequencing data are available.
-    * **Bowtie_k50/TRIMMOMATIC3/blastn** contains scaffolding results of BESST on the de novo genome assemblies produced with minia to validate the ability of ADseq to scaffold genomes with 50% of the reads (directory **50pourc**) and with all reads (directory **ALL**).
+* **Bowtie\_k50/TRIMMOMATIC3/blastn** contains scaffolding results of BESST on the de novo genome assemblies produced with minia to validate the ability of ADseq to scaffold genomes with 50% of the reads (directory [50pourc](Bowtie_k50/TRIMMOMATIC3/blastn/50pourc)) and with all reads (directory [ALL](Bowtie_k50/TRIMMOMATIC3/blastn/ALL)).

-### "data/data_DeCoSTAR" directory
+### "data/data\_DeCoSTAR" directory
 ```
 data/data_DeCoSTAR/
 ├── CTG_file